riccardogiorato/cypress-for-everything/README.md

 - [examples/tesla](examples/tesla): I really live Tesla so I will test various parts of their website to make sure they are working as expected.
 - [examples/url-query](examples/url-query): Url query parameters are the base of the dynamic web and they are used by all the main search engines to implment their search funcionalities and we will test them.

+## Contributing

+We're open to all community contributions!

+## License

+MIT